 - Cook over medium heat for 7-8 minutes, until the tomatoes release their juices and begin to break down.

 Start the gnocchi

-- If you are up for multi-tasking, now is a great time to start the gnocchi, and make this an under 30 minute meal!
+- If you are up for multi-tasking, now is a great time to start the gnocchi, and make this an under 30 minute meal.
 Simply put the gnocchi in a big pot of water.
-Make sure the water covers the gnocchi by at least two inches.
+Make sure that the water covers the gnocchi by at least two inches.

-- For me, this is usually about three minutes after the water has come to a boil, but it can vary, so just keep checking back on the pot!
+- Gnocchi is (usually) done about three minutes after the water has come to a boil.
+But it can vary, so just keep checking back on the pot.

 Finish cooking the tomatoes

 - Back to the tomatoes.
 Turn the heat down to low and cook for another 5 minutes.

 - Turn the heat off, and very carefully transfer the tomato mixture to your food processor.

 Process the sauce